asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # Change Logs

+* 17 Oct, 2020: Ireland repository fixed.
+New Youtube video uploaded.
+Maps are now mix-domain NUTS3 and NUTS2 so populations are normalized accordingly.
 * 04 Oct, 2020: Countries with JSON datasets have been now been automated.
 Ireland dataset is no longer being updated on Github but the official website now provides more accurate information.
 This will be added soon.
 Still looking for UK minus England data.
 Potentially also looking for Lithania, Bulgaria, Romania and other counties between Croatia and Greece.
 * 21 Sep, 2020: Croatia and Denmark added to the maps.
 Ireland data is no longer updating since the Github repository is now dormant.
 NUTS2 population needs to be added to cases per population map.
 * 16 Sep, 2020: Poland and Greece NUTS2 data has been merged with the main file and added to the map.
 Data for Croatia and Denmark will be integrated next.
 Next task is to find Lithuania and Ukraine data sets.